canonical/lxd/specs/rest-api.md

     }

 ### POST
- * Description: used to rename the snapshot
+ * Description: used to rename/migrate the snapshot
  * Authentication: trusted
  * Operation: async
  * Return: background operation or standard error